OCzarnecki/gdp8/docs/visualisation.md

 3. Average water gathered per agent in a single time step / time (water gathered from time `t` to `t+1`)
 4. Distribution of time since last drink
 5. Distribution of distance to nearest agent
-6. Total water gathered by all agents / time
+6. Cumulative water gathered by all agents / time

 The module includes time-dependent graphs, which is controlled through the time slider.